![]() |

 on live radio in a trio called the "The

-Hibbing Orioles", and when his father, Jerome "Jerry" LiaBraaten
+Hibbing Orioles", and when his father, Jerome "Jerry" LiaBraaten owned and operated the LiaBraaten

-Music Center in downtown Hibbing in the 60's and 70's.
 Imitation as the greatest form of flattery

 extends further.
 Recently a local piano tuner was inspired after a